miminame-daisuki/nhentai-scraper/README.md

 ## Basic Usage

-1. Export your cookies and headers with your browser of choice for bypassing CloudFlareand Anubis.
+1. Export your cookies and headers for bypassing CloudFlare and Anubis in an `.har` file and save it to the `inputs/` folder.
 Example using Safari:
     1. Visit to [nhentai.net](https://nhentai.net).
     1. (Optional) Log in to your account